Department of Health

 Use of social media by employees of the Department of Health

-The guides the use of social media by our employees.
+The Code of Conduct for Victorian Public Sector guides the use of social media by our employees.
 It guides all use of social media either when acting as an official representative of the Victorian public sector or private use, as outlined in the official code of conduct.

 Enquiries via social media